overture-stack/website/markdown/documentation/score/installation/authentication.md

 # JWT Profile Example

-The `jwt` profile can be optionally used if you want to support both JWT and API Key authentication for requests to Score.
-Note that JWT authentication cannot be configured standalone, it still requires the aforementioned API key authentication to be setup first.
+If you want to support JWT and API Key authentication then the `jwt` profile should be used.
+JWT authentication cannot be configured as your standalone authentication method as Score requires an API key on intial setup.

-To make use of JWT authentication, in the `score-server-[version]/conf/application.properties` file, make sure the `jwt` profile exists and configure these settings in the `auth -> jwt` section:
+To configure JWT authentication, locate the `jwt` profile (within score-server-[version]/conf/application.properties) and configure the relevant settings within the `auth -> jwt` section.
+Here is a summary of the configuration settings:

 | Setting | Requirement | Description |
 |---------|-------------|-------------|
 | `auth.jwt.publicKeyUrl` | Required | URL to the Ego API endpoint that is used to retrieve a user's public key .
 Specify the host and port where the endpoint is hosted.
 The endpoint to use is `/oauth/token/public_key`.
 See the example below for guidance. |

-For example:
+Here is an example of a completed `JWT` profile:

 ```shell
 auth.jwt.publicKeyUrl="https://<host>:<port>/oauth/token/public_key"